Leroyal/DT-DIGITAX-WEBSITE/README.md

  1. Create terms-service component .To do that ,we need to use the following command :ng g c terms-service
  2. User terms service is figure out by this tool.

+<a name="privacy"></a>
+### For Privacy

+  1. Update personal-info component .To do that ,we need to use the following command :ng g c personal-info
+ 2. User data && privacy is figure out by this tool.

 <a name="error-handling"></a>
 ## Error Handling